karaposu/DeepECG/README.md

 # Reproducing results from paper : Deep Learning for ECG Classification
 Enes Kuzucu

-I prepared Jupyter Notebook to reproduce the results only with minor edits in the code.
+I prepared a Jupyter Notebook (in Colab) to reproduce the results only with minor edits in the code.
 Original Code belongs paper authors.
 Original ReadMe is below.
 ----------------------------------------------------------------------------

 # DeepECG